- Who was Alfred Weber?

 It is measured by labour cost index i.e. proportion of labour cost to the weight of the finished product

-The higher the labour coefficient, greater the tendency for a plant to be located near the centre of cheap labour supply.
+The higher the labour coefficient, the greater is the tendency for a plant to be located near the centre of cheap labour supply.

 Effect of Cheap Labour

-where savings in labour cost are > than the added costs of transport incurred when moving closer to the cheaper labor supply
+where savings in labour cost are > than the added costs of transport incurred when moving closer to the cheaper labour supply

 Lead by a labour coefficient the higher the index, the greater the likelihood of the industry’s diversion from the LCL